Phase behaviour of coarse-grained fluids: Introduction

-Conversely, CG mapping of solvents, and fluid phases in general, is a less clear-cut problem \cite{Espa17} apparently due to the vague definition of a fluid element in statistical mechanics.
-Unrestricted motion of atoms in the fluid phase stipulates an open system view of CG particles \cite{Cicc19} and approaches based on Voronoi tessellation \cite{Serr01,Flek99} and Brownian Quasiparticles \cite{Sokh19} have been put forward to tackle this matter, although the problem still remains largely open.
-Crucially, although CG interactions can be cast in the form of an effective pair potential, the potential is likely to be of a different functional form to that for atomistic systems.
-Accuracy of CG mapping depends critically on the functional form of the ansatz, which could only be hypothesised.
-This already poses a problem with bonded interactions, but is a fairly non-trivial problem for non-bonded interactions that involves genuine perception.
-Existing methods provide the means to optimise the parameters of the model, but not its functional form.
-Common ans{\"a}tze validated at the atomic scale, such as the omnipresent Lennard-Jones (LJ) potential, are not necessarily the best candidates for generic effective CG potentials \cite{Bern72}.
-In fact, the utility of the LJ potential has been recently questioned even at the atomic scale \cite{Wang20}.
-Furthermore, although it usually goes unquestioned, various bottom-up approaches \cite{Izve05,Shel08} hold the underlying atomic representation as a ground-truth structure.
-It is important to realise, however, that the atomic data are themselves based on effective empirical pair potentials, likely to be inaccurate away from their training sets.
+Conversely, CG mapping of solvents, and fluid phases in general, is a less clear-cut problem\cite{Erik09,Espa17,Han18} apparently due to the very problem of consistent definition of a fluid element (aka `blob') in statistical mechanics.
+Unrestricted motion of atoms in the fluid phases stipulates an open system view of CG particles\cite{Cicc19} and approaches based on Voronoi tessellation,\cite{Serr01,Flek99,Han18} iterative $k$-means clustering of MacQueen,\cite{MacQ67,Hadl10} ghost `blob' microprobes,\cite{Ayton04} and Brownian Quasiparticles\cite{Sokh19} have been put forward to tackle this matter, although the problem of an `inter-blob' potential still remains largely open and no closed form solution exists so far.\cite{Espa17} Crucially, although CG interactions can be cast in the form of an effective pair potential, its functional form is likely to be different from that of atomistic systems.\cite{Liko01,Hans02} Accuracy of CG mapping depends critically on the functional form of the ansatz, which could only be hypothesised.
+This already poses a problem with bonded interactions,\cite{Liko01,Flor50,Hans02} but presents a fairly non-trivial problem for non-bonded interactions that involves genuine perception.\cite{Espa17} Existing methods provide the means to optimise the parameters of the model, but not its functional form.
+Common ans{\"a}tze validated at the atomic scale, such as the omnipresent Lennard-Jones (LJ) potential, are not necessarily the best choices for generic effective CG potentials,\cite{Bern72} where a soft Gaussian would be the likely candidate.
+In fact, the utility of the LJ potential has been recently questioned even at the atomic scale.\cite{Wang20} Furthermore, although it usually goes unquestioned in coarse-graining, various bottom-up approaches\cite{Izve05,Shel08} hold the underlying atomic representation as a ground-truth structure.
+It is important to realise, however, that the atomic data are themselves based on effective empirical pair potentials, liable to be inaccurate away from their training sets.